darraghmoloney/kotlin-public/README.md

 # kotlin-public
-Practicing some projects with Kotlin
+Practicing some simple projects with Kotlin

 ---

 ## Mines
-A console implementation of Minesweeper in Kotlin.
+An console implementation of Minesweeper.
 Based on a [JetBrains Academy](https://www.jetbrains.com/academy/) project.

+## Checks
+A work-in-progress console Checkers (Draughts) game test